Contact our corporate or local offices directly.

 When the Alternate Part option is selected, the Edit Component Variation dialog expands to show the base parameters of the existing part.
 Use the button to browse and locate the required alternate part component in the Replace Component dialog – a modal dialog version of the Components panel.
 All of Altium NEXUS's component storage models are supported, such as independent libraries, database libraries, as well as server-based components (as shown in the example below).

-The newly applied alternative component can be checked back in the editor workspace.
+The newly applied alternative component can be checked back in the design space.
 In the applicable schematic sheet for that component, switch to the compiled tab view and then select the required variant in the Variants section of the project, in the Projects panel.

 To help make it easy to visually identify varied components, the color and font of varied parameters (such as the component comment string), can also be varied.
-This is configured in the Variant Options dialog – click the Drawing Style button in the Variant Management dialog to open the dialog.
-Note the green italic font used for the alternate component in the animation below .
+This is configured in the Variant Options dialog.
+Click Drawing Style in the Variant Management dialog to open the dialog.
+Note the green italic font used for the alternate component in the animation below.

 If a base component uses a graphical display mode other than the default